Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 ## About

 Video Indexer Arc Enabled Solution is an Azure Arc Extension Enabled Service aimed at running Video and Audio Analysis on Edge Devices.
-The solution is designed to run on Azure Arc-enabled Kubernetes and supports three video formats, including MP4 and four additional common formats.
-The solution supports three Azure languages (English, German, Spanish) in all basic audio-related models and assumes that one VI resource is mapped to one extension.
+The solution is designed to run on Azure Arc-enabled Kubernetes and supports many video formats, including MP4 and four additional common formats.
+The solution supports many languages in all basic audio-related models and assumes that one VI resource is mapped to one extension.

 The purpose of this document is to present the onboarding steps and pre-requisites required for Cluster Administrator, IT Operator, Dev Ops and Engineering teams to enable Video Indexer as arc extension on their current Infrastructure.

 ## Prerequisites

-> **_Note_:** In order to succesfully deploy the VI Extention it is **mandatory** that we approve your Azure subscription id in advance.
-Therefore you must first sign up using [this form](https://aka.ms/vi-register).
+> **_Note_:** In order to successfully deploy the VI Extension, you **must first** submit your subscription for approval and be approved.
+Please use this application link. [this form](https://aka.ms/vi-register).

 - Azure subscription with permissions to create Azure resources
 - Azure Video Indexer Account.
 The quickest way is using the Azure Portal using this tutorial [Create Video Indexer account](https://learn.microsoft.com/azure/azure-video-indexer/create-account-portal#use-the-azure-portal-to-create-an-azure-video-indexer-account).